NREL/resstock/docs/source/hpxml_to_openstudio.rst

 ******************

 A ``Systems/HVAC/HVACControl`` must be provided if any HVAC systems are specified.

+Setpoints can be provided using either simple inputs or detailed inputs:

+1. **Simple inputs**

-The heating setpoint (``SetpointTempHeatingSeason``) and cooling setpoint (``SetpointTempCoolingSeason``) are optional elements.
+  Provide the heating setpoint (``SetpointTempHeatingSeason``) and cooling setpoint (``SetpointTempCoolingSeason``) elements.

   If there is a heating setback, it is defined with:

   - ``SetbackTempHeatingSeason``: Temperature during heating setback
   - ``extension/SetbackStartHourHeating``: The start hour of the heating setback where 0=midnight and 12=noon
   - ``TotalSetbackHoursperWeekHeating``: The number of hours of heating setback per week

   If there is a cooling setup, it is defined with:

   - ``SetupTempCoolingSeason``: Temperature during cooling setup
   - ``extension/SetupStartHourCooling``: The start hour of the cooling setup where 0=midnight and 12=noon
   - ``TotalSetupHoursperWeekCooling``: The number of hours of cooling setup per week

+2. **Detailed inputs**

-Alternatively, 24-hour weekday and weekend heating/cooling setpoint schedules can be defined with:
+  Provide 24-hour comma-separated values for weekday and weekend heating/cooling setpoint schedules:

--- ``extension/WeekdaySetpointTempsHeatingSeason``
+  - ``extension/WeekdaySetpointTempsHeatingSeason``
--- ``extension/WeekendSetpointTempsHeatingSeason``
+  - ``extension/WeekendSetpointTempsHeatingSeason``
--- ``extension/WeekdaySetpointTempsCoolingSeason``
+  - ``extension/WeekdaySetpointTempsCoolingSeason``
--- ``extension/WeekendSetpointTempsCoolingSeason``
+  - ``extension/WeekendSetpointTempsCoolingSeason``

-Either single setpoints (with optional setback/setup) or 24-hour setpoint schedules must be defined.

 Finally, if there are sufficient ceiling fans present that result in a reduced cooling setpoint, this offset can be specified with ``extension/CeilingFanSetpointTempCoolingSeasonOffset``.